celo-org/docs/docs/community/documentation-contributors.md

 ---
-title: Celo Documentation Contributors
+title: Celo Technical Writers
 description: How to contribute to the Celo community documentation.
 ---

-# Documentation Contributors
+# Technical Writers

 How to contribute to the Celo community documentation.